Bayesian optimization of non-classical optomechanical correlations: Acknowledgements

 \section{Acknowledgements}

-The project Theory-Blind Quantum Control {\it TheBlinQC} has received funding from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union's Horizon 2020 Programme and from EPSRC under the grant EP/R044082/1.\\ The Supercomputing Wales clusters were used run the many simulations behind the results.
+A.R., D.M., and R.F. acknowledge discussions with M. Aspelmeyer, N. Kiesel and U. Deli{\' c}.
+The Supercomputing Wales clusters were used to run the many simulations behind the results.
 We are grateful for the free access to this resource.
-A.A.R, D.M. and R.F. were supported by the Czech Scientific Foundation (project 20-16577S), the MEYS of the Czech Republic (grant agreement No 731473), the Czech Ministry of Education (project LTC17086 of INTER-EXCELLENCE program) and have received national funding from the MEYS and the funding from European Union’s Horizon 2020 (2014-2020) research and innovation framework programme under grant agreement No. 731473 (project 8C18003 TheBlinQC).
+The project Theory-Blind Quantum Control {\it TheBlinQC} has received funding from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union's Horizon 2020 Programme and from EPSRC under the grant EP/R044082/1.\\ A.A.R, D.M. and R.F. were supported by the Czech Scientific Foundation (project 23-06308S), the MEYS of the Czech Republic (grant agreement No 731473), the Czech Ministry of Education (project LTC17086 of INTER-EXCELLENCE program) and have received national funding from the MEYS and the funding from European Union’s Horizon 2020 (2014-2020) research and innovation framework programme under grant agreement No. 731473 (project 8C18003 TheBlinQC).
 F.S. was supported through a studentship in the Quantum Systems Engineering Skills and Training Hub at Imperial College London funded by EPSRC(EP/P510257/1).
-A.R., D.M., and R.F. acknowledge discussions with M. Aspelmeyer, N. Kiesel and U. Deli{\' c}.